artecsutepdev/Artecs_Website/src/content/post/game-engines-intro/index.md

 ---
-title: "Project-G [1]: What Are Game Engines?"
+title: "Godot [1]: What Are Game Engines?"
 description: "Exploring game engines, their role in development, and why Godot is a great choice."
 publishDate: "7 Feb 2025"
 tags: ["project-g", "gamedev", "godot"]